dmgedgoods/dmgedgoods.github.io/content/posts/postOne/index.md

 bottom line.
 For years the risk management has been focused on the job site, and to an extent it still should be.
 However the single biggest threat we see today isn't somebody falling off the scaffolding; it's a phishing email.

+In an already risky industry, there are new hurdles that must be overcome.
+We have a huge rush towards digitization while simultaneously suffering from cultural lag: the risk profile is exploding.
+The immense pressure companies feel to get on board with new technologies is creating an inherently insecure situation.
+There is a "move fast and break stuff" vibe going on, and not on purpose.
+Insecure deployments, IoT, new BIM technologies yet to be vetted by industry, all of which are creating a digital attack surface ripe for exploitation.
+A digital attack surface where one simply did not exist a decade ago.
+This is a scary new landscape for organizations that still can't grasp the sensitivity of much of their data.
+There are tons of PII, confidential data, IP and multi-million dollar financial transactions.
+Couple this with the immense operational tempo of the industry and you have a perfect storm ripe for criminals to take advantage of.
+If you have to shutdown operations because of ransomware, this is the industry that is most likely to pay.
+Time is money.

+There is a rapid rise in cybercrime in the construction industry.
+This is a fact that can no longer be avoided.
+60% of small businesses that suffer a cyberattack with fold...disappear, gone forever.
+In the construction sector alone, data breaches have increased 800% between 2019 and 2020 alone.
+Incident response cases have doubled.
+There has been an outsized increase in phishing.
+Business email compromise is easy money for these criminals.
+Construction is tied with manufacturing as the top target for ransomware.
+The data is screaming at us to do something.
+Threat actors have identified the construction industry as a prime target for exploitation and are not waiting for us to catch up.
+This problem is accelerating, don't wait to become a statistic.
+For an industry that so easily manages complex tasks, we should be able to apply that same discipline to this staggering problem.